rickbergfalk/npm-postgres-mashup/readme.md

 Most of the registy is there, but not all.
 A handful of packages have invalid UTF8 encoding or something like that.
 They fail to insert and this doesn't try to address that.

-#### Some of the obscure package/version properties
+#### Some of the obscure package properties

-This module doesn't load all the properties for a given package/version.
+This module doesn't load all the properties for a given package version.
 Most of the data is there though.
 If something is missing and you really want it, pull requests are welcome!

 #### An update to a package version (this should never happen)